 Option 1 – Plugin Update Workflow if hosted at WP Engine

-- Log In to the STAGING Website
+- Log In to the Staging website WordPress dashboard

-- Update Plugins and Themes on STAGING
+- Update Plugins and Themes on your Staging environment

 From the WordPress Dashboard go to Updates in the sidebar (under Dashboard).
 Update all Plugins and Themes that have an update available.